 One dad in our survey said, “Sometimes I'm all business/work and find it difficult to slow down to play ball or catch with the kids, in fact we seem to never do this.”
 We can do better if we aim higher.
 One big goal is know your son's heart, which means you'll need to constantly peel back layers.
 Learn to ask good questions and continually improve at numbers 1, 2 and 3 on this list.

 Use the discussion questions in our 1-on-1 bible study guides if you need to.
 We can tell you what to say and when to say it.
 Another MJ Dad pro tip: Put your iPhone on airport mode or in a separate room—away from you—for intentional times of connecting.
 Let your son know he has your undivided attention.
 I'm just preachin' to myself now.

 5. Apply biblical wisdom to real life.

 The Bible provides the answers to our questions.
 It's useful for teaching, rebuking, correcting, and training in righteousness (2 Tim.
 3:16).
 Remember, biblical manhood most easily starts with biblical fatherhood.

 You will need to be digging into the Scriptures if you're ever to be intentionally discipling your son.
 At the end of the Book of Matthew, Jesus gives us our mission in life to “go into all the world and make disciples...” (v.
 28:19).
 What if you started by intentionally discipling your son?

-Ryan Sanders is the Director of Outreach at Manhood Journey.
-Ryan is married to Tonia and they have two daughters and one son.
-He lives in Reston, Virginia, serves at McLean Bible Church in Washington, DC as a regional leader and is a diehard Redskins fan.
-Learn more about Ryan here and follow him on Twitter @RyanSanders.
+Ryan is the Director of Outreach at Manhood Journey.
+He is married to Tonia and they have three children.
+He has a Master of Divinity from The Southern Seminary and is a Fellow at The Colson Center.
+Ryan serves as Lay Pastor at McLean Bible Church in Washington, DC and is a diehard Redskins fan.
+He is the author of 7 Sins of a Disengaged Dad and general editor of the Field Guides for dads.
+Learn more about him here and follow @RyanSanders.